-By the time I was preparing for college, anxiety taken root in every aspect of my life.
+By the time I was preparing for college, anxiety had taken root in every aspect of my life.
 My health was beginning to be affected.
-I would go through periods of time where I couldn’t sleep, I couldn’t eat, I couldn’t be around people, stretches of time were fuzzy in my mind, everything warped or blank.
-I was seriously hurting, but I didn’t feel like there was much I could do.
-There was no denying now that it was becoming more and more of a problem.
+I would go through periods of time where I couldn’t sleep, I couldn’t eat, I couldn’t be around people.
+Stretches of time were fuzzy in my mind, everything warped or blank.
+I was seriously hurting, but I didn’t feel like there was much I could do about it.
+There is no denying now that it was becoming more and more of a problem.

-I have found out in recent years, that my struggle with chronic anxiety is on that many of the other female members of my family had to go through, but we each had to do it in our own ways.
+I have found out in recent years that my struggle with chronic anxiety is one that many of the other female members of my family had to go through, but we each had to do it in our own ways.
 For me, I had to learn how to be stronger in my life and my faith out of necessity.
-When I hit junior year in college, I had been faltering under the weight of my anxiety for years and then I had to add anxiety about moving four hours away from my family to attend SFASU.
+When I hit junior year in college, I had been faltering under the weight of my anxiety for years, and then I had to add anxiety about moving four hours away from my family to attend SFASU.

 It was still a relatively equal tug of war match between my chronic anxiety and my faith in the Lord.

 I don’t mean to be vague, but this is something that I hope to share with you over time.
-Needless to say, my anxiety weighed down on me until I was wading through a very dark semester and after the Lord opened my eyes to the truth, I came out, once again, changed.
-Anxiety still plagues me, chronic anxiety about everything, but I am hitting it head on with Faith, Truth, and Community.
-I made the decision the summer before my final semester in college, that, with the Lord’s might power, I would follow through on my promise to Him, I would not allow anxiety to drag me down into a pit of lies again, and that I would not let this weakness rule my life any longer.
+Needless to say, my anxiety weighed down on me until I was wading through a pitch dark semester and after the Lord opened my eyes to the truth, I came out, once again, changed.
+Anxiety still plagues me – chronic anxiety about everything – but I am hitting it head on with Faith, Truth, and Community.
+I made the decision the summer before my final semester in college, that, with the Lord’s mighty power, I would follow through on my promise to Him, I would not allow anxiety to drag me down into a pit of lies again, and that I would not let this weakness rule my life any longer.